Panos-Jr/Depth-Controller/README.md

 Ports `80` and `443` forwarded on your router if you're using Caddy

+Set an inbound rule on your firewall for port 5000

+This command works as well if you don't want to do it manually: `netsh advfirewall firewall add rule name="Depth Controller" dir=in action=allow protocol=TCP localport=5000`

 Your dedicated server will be using port `7777` make sure that's port forwarded.

 Check that your IP is static.